College of Education Center for Research and Innovation in Technology-Enhanced Learning

 Center for Research and Innovation in Technology-Enhanced Learning (ITEL)

-NEW!
-Future Learning Technologies Showcase
+Join us for the Future Learning Technologies Showcase

-Showcase date: Monday, May 11, 2026 at the College of Education
+Monday, May 11, 2026

 The Center for Research and Innovation in Technology-Enhanced Learning (ITEL) is a campus hub for designing and investigating the impact of new technologies on learning and education in authentic contexts in K-12, higher education classrooms, and beyond.
 ITEL researchers investigate core mechanisms of learning in digital environments and create new educational technologies that can be field- tested in local, national, and international settings.
 The center aims to have a far-reaching impact in schools and various venues where learning is aided by technology.